-Whether you want to pursue Counselling, Life Coaching, Psychotherapy, or Personal Development work, this page contains a simple overview of the process from the informal introductory meeting, to having your needs assessed, and planning and starting your work.
+Whether you want to pursue Counselling, Life Coaching, Psychotherapy, or Personal Development work face-to-face or via Skype, this page contains a simple overview of the process from the informal introductory meeting, to having your needs assessed, and planning and starting your work.

 Here is some key information to look at if you are new to psychotherapy work:

 Once you are clear about your level of motivation and your needs and are ready to start, follow these steps:

 The first meeting is a low-cost way for us to meet informally to discuss what you are looking for and allow you to get a sense of what might be involved in any work you might want to do.
 If we both feel that we could work successfully on your chosen area the next step would be assessing your needs in detail.
 If you wish to continue to assessment I will give you a copy of my Terms and Conditions and standard assessment form to complete before the first assessment session.
 Alternatively, you might wish to take some time to think about it and get back to me if and when you feel ready.
 As with all stages of work with me, you are under no obligation or pressure to continue beyond this first meeting.